CDCgov/trusted-intermediary/README.md

 (usually http://localhost:8080).
 You can also set time limits for the tests under 'Advanced Settings'.

 ### Deploying

-### Environment Configurations
-A .env file can be used for easier setup.
-The `.env.example` file (located in the  root) can be copied to `app/` as '.env' with the appropriate values entered.

 #### Initial Azure and GitHub Configuration